Sparse Quantum Codes from Quantum Circuits: Fault-tolerant gadgets

 The original cat-state gadgets would prepare a $w$-qubit cat state $\frac{1}{\sqrt 2}(\ket 0^{\ot w} + \ket 1^{\ot w})$ and perform a CNOT from each qubit in the cat state to each qubit that we want to measure.
 Making this fault-tolerant requires additional ``ancilla verification'' steps and also requires repeating the measurement multiple times and taking a majority vote.
 This uses non-Clifford gates (to compute majority) and also would require $O(w^2)$ size to measure a $w$-qubit stabilizer generator.

-We will modify this circuit to use only $O(w)$ Clifford gates.
-This is achieved by making use of postselection.
-Indeed if implemented as an actual circuit the postselection steps would succeed with probability only $2^{-w}$ even on a state in the code space.
-However, in the context of our circuit-to-code map, this results only in the creation of $w$ gauge qubits.
+Due to the relaxed fault-tolerance requirement, we may omit the repetition of the measurement.
+We may also use postselection gates instead of measurement gates, though in general for Clifford circuits these are equivalent up to a change in Pauli frame depending on measurement outcomes \cite{knill2005quantum}.

-The idea of our modified gadget is to use $\ket{+}^{\otimes w}$ instead of the cat state.
-We call these qubits ``vertex qubits'' and also introduce ``edge qubits'' which play the role of ancilla verification.
-These correspond to an expander graph with $w$ vertices and $O(w)$ edges.
-If the original stabilizer is $P_1\ot \cdots \ot P_w$ for Paulis $P_1,\ldots, P_w$ then we will perform, for each $i$, a controlled $P_i$ from vertex qubit $i$ to data qubit $i$.
+One feature of our modified gadget is that it uses $\ket{+}^{\otimes w}$ instead of the cat state.
+We call these $w$ qubits ``vertex qubits'' and also introduce ``edge qubits'' which play the role of ancilla verification.
+These vertex and edge qubits correspond to an expander graph with $w$ vertices and $O(w)$ edges.
+If the original stabilizer is $P_1 \cdots P_w$ for single-qubit Paulis $P_1,\ldots, P_w$ then for each $i$ we will perform a controlled $P_i$ from vertex qubit $i$ to data qubit $i$.
 In the same step we will perform CNOTs from vertex qubit $i$ to the edge qubits corresponding to incident edges.
 We will see that by building this pattern of CNOTs from an expander graph, the gadget can be made fault-tolerant.

 First, we define these terms more precisely.